badjeff/zmk-feature-split-esb/README.md

 This module uses [nRF Connect SDK (NCS)](https://docs.nordicsemi.com/bundle/ncs-latest/page/nrf/index.html) ESB implementation as communication protocol between ZMK central and peripherals, instead of Zephyr BLE stack.
 The protocol implementation is supporting two-way data packet communication, packet buffering, packet acknowledgment, and automatic retransmission, etc. All devices could be communicated with predefined semantic address.

 This module also uses [Multi-Protocol Service Layer (MPSL)](https://docs.nordicsemi.com/bundle/ncs-latest/page/nrf/protocols/multiprotocol/index.html) library which provides services for multiprotocol applications that allows the nRF5 radio driver to negotiate for transmission timeslots.

+> UPDATE FOR ZMK 0.4: I'm too stupid to make BLE security libraries in NCS 3.1 be compiled on Zephye 4.1.

-As result, ZMK central allows to pair BLE host as conventional HID input device (keyboard & mouse) and act as an ESB transceiver simultaneously.
+~~As result, ZMK central allows to pair BLE host as conventional HID input device (keyboard & mouse) and act as an ESB transceiver simultaneously.~~

 And all ZMK peripherals talk to ZMK central over ESB only with reduced packet overhead.

-However, the MCU embedded radio controller in nRF52840 (which i used to develop on) doesn't have enough resource to establish ESB connection and perform BLE advertising & scanning between central and peripheral at the same time.
+~~However, the MCU embedded radio controller in nRF52840 (which i used to develop on) doesn't have enough resource to establish ESB connection and perform BLE advertising & scanning between central and peripheral at the same time.~~

-In short, central doesn't have timeslots to scan peripherals, and peripheral doesn't have timeslots to advertising itself to central.
-But, central has configed as ESB Primarily Receiver (PRX) and it has free timeslots to advertise itself to HID host.
+~~In short, central doesn't have timeslots to scan peripherals, and peripheral doesn't have timeslots to advertising itself to central.
+But, central has configed as ESB Primarily Receiver (PRX) and it has free timeslots to advertise itself to HID host.~~

 ### TL;DR;
-This module has two topologies.
+This module has ~~two~~one topologies.
 - USB-only Dongle with ONLY ESB is enabling.
    - Dongle connects to HID host via USB.
    - Peripherals connects to Dongle via ESB with same ESB arbitrary address.
    - Min latency is 1ms.
    - Power consumption on TX is a bit less than BLE in long term, it does not keep connected to RX.
    - Sample *zmk-config* for a [Corne 36 keys](https://github.com/foostan/crkbd) with couple [pointabella](https://github.com/badjeff/pointabella) variants and [moudabella](https://github.com/badjeff/moudabella) could be find at [here](https://github.com/badjeff/zmk-config/tree/main/config/boards/shields/donki36).
-- Wireless Split Central or Dongle, with BOTH BLE and ESB is enabling.
+- ~~Wireless Split Central or Dongle, with BOTH BLE and ESB is enabling.~~
-   - Split Central pairs to HID host via BLE.
+   - ~~Split Central pairs to HID host via BLE.~~
-   - Split Peripherals connects to Split Central via ESB.
+   - ~~Split Peripherals connects to Split Central via ESB.~~
-   - Min latency is 7.5ms + 1ms.
+   - ~~Min latency is 7.5ms + 1ms.~~
-   - Power consumption is about 7.5mA @ 4.0v on central, v.s.
-0.65mA with only BLE enabling.
+   - ~~Power consumption is about 7.5mA @ 4.0v on central, v.s.
+0.65mA with only BLE enabling.~~
-   - Split Central is limited be pairing to **single** BLE host on nRF52840.
+   - ~~Split Central is limited be pairing to **single** BLE host on nRF52840.
      *(NOTE: There is not enough radio resource to perform BLE advertising once it is connected to a paired host.
-Not tested on nRF53/54)*
+Not tested on nRF53/54)*~~

 ## Installation